-As of December 31, 2023, approximately 57.5% of the Corporation's loan portfolio consisted of commercial and commercial real estate loans.
+As of December 31, 2024, approximately 57.3% of the Corporation's loan portfolio consisted of commercial and commercial real estate loans.
 These loans are generally viewed as having more inherent risk of default than residential mortgage or consumer loans.
 The repayment of these loans often depends on the successful operation of a business and could be impacted by a recession or economic downturn.
 These loans are more likely to be adversely affected by weak conditions in the economy.
 Weak conditions in the local market, the regional economy, the general economy, or industry specific factors may also adversely affect the value of the underlying collateral securing the loan.
 Also, the commercial loan balance per borrower is typically larger than that of residential mortgage loans and consumer loans, indicating higher potential losses on an individual loan basis.
-The deterioration of one or a few of these loans could cause a significant increase in nonperforming loans and a reduction in interest income.
-An increase in nonperforming loans could result in an increase in the provision for loan losses and an increase in loan charge-offs, both of which could have a material adverse effect on the Corporation's business, financial condition, and results of operations.
+The deterioration of one or a few of these loans could cause a significant increase in nonperforming loans, an increase in the costs of servicing these nonperforming loans, and a reduction in interest income.
+An increase in nonperforming loans could also result an in increase in costs associated with workouts and foreclosures, including costs of foreclosing on collateral, and maintaining and liquidating the underlying collateral.
+An increase in nonperforming loans, workouts, foreclosures, and charge-offs to our commercial and commercial real estate loans could have a material adverse effect on the Corporation's business, financial condition, and results of operations.